What are Hyatt points worth?

 Background

-When collecting points and miles, it’s always a good idea to have a general idea of what points are worth.
-Let’s say, for example, that you have the opportunity to either earn 1,000 Hyatt points or 2,000 Hilton points.
-Which should you go for?
+When collecting points and miles, it’s a good idea to have a general idea of what points are worth.
+For example, let’s say that you have the opportunity to earn 1,000 Hyatt points or 2,000 Hilton points.
 If you don’t know what the points are worth, you’d likely go for the Hilton points.
-But, in my analyses I’ve found Hyatt points to be worth about four times as much as Hilton points.
-Therefore, on average, 1,000 Hyatt points are worth considerable more than 2,000 Hilton points.
-In this post, you’ll find my best current estimate of the value of Hyatt points.
-To see our estimates across many programs, see this post: Reasonable Redemption Values (RRVs).
+But, in our analyses we’ve found Hyatt points to be worth 3.5 times as much as Hilton points.
+Therefore, on average, 1,000 Hyatt points are worth considerable more than 2,000 Hilton points, and easily worth taking in this either/or scenario.

 Methodology

-In order to determine the value of Hyatt points, I collected real-world cash prices and point prices.
-As I’ve done previously, I examined a number of major hotel markets in the U.S.: Chicago, Denver, Los Angeles, Hawaii, Las Vegas, Miami, New York City, Orlando, and Seattle.
-Within each market, I identified the first three search results with a guest rating of 4 or better, and I recorded both cash and award prices for three dates each: a weekday, a weekend, and a holiday weekend.
+In order to determine the value of Hyatt points, we collected real-world cash prices and point prices.
+As we’ve done previously, we examined a number of major hotel markets in the U.S.: Chicago, Denver, Los Angeles, Hawaii, Las Vegas, Miami, New York City, Orlando, and Seattle.
+Within each market, we identified the first three search results with a guest rating of 4 or better, and recorded both the cash and award prices for three dates each: a weekday, a weekend, and a 3-day holiday weekend.

 • Why U.S. only?
 U.S. consumers are known to spend most of their points and miles on domestic travel.
 Since the majority of this blog’s audience resides in the U.S. we opted for a U.S. centric view of point values.

 • Why Guest Ratings?
 The goal wasn’t to find the 3 best Hyatt hotels in each market.
-Instead, the goal was to find the 3 Hyatt bookable hotels that are very popular.
-Which ones are people really likely to book?
-By using a combination of Hyatt’s default sorting and by picking only highly rated hotels, I think it’s reasonable to assume that many members would pick these hotels.
+Instead, the goal was to find the 3 Hyatt-bookable hotels that are very popular.
+But, which ones are people really likely to book?
+By using a combination of Hyatt’s default sorting and by picking only highly-rated hotels, we think it’s reasonable to assume that many members would pick these hotels.

 • Which paid rates were selected?
-I always picked the best refundable paid rate shown on Hyatt’s website, but without applying any discounts like AAA, military, government, etc. In most cases, I selected Hyatt’s Member Rate.
+We always picked the best refundable paid rate shown on Hyatt’s website, but without applying any discounts like AAA, military, government, etc. In most cases, that’s Hyatt’s Member Rate.

 • Base Cash Rate: This is the hotel room rate before taxes and fees.